wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Robot Battery
 =============

-The power supply for an FRC\ |reg| robot is a single 12V 18Ah SLA AGM battery, capable of high momentary currents.
+The power supply for an FRC\ |reg| robot is a single 12V 18Ah SLA [Sealed Lead Acid] AGM [Absorbent Glass Mat] battery, capable of high momentary currents.
+The Robot Battery assembly includes the COTS battery, lead cables, and SB connector.

-SLA stands for Sealed Lead Acid, AGM stands for Absorbent Glass Mat.

-The Robot Battery assembly includes a COTS battery, with positive and negative lead cables to an Anderson SB connector.
-The Red/Pink Anderson SB50 is STRONGLY recommended.

-Always start your match with a fully charged battery - ask for help if it looks like you won't!

 Battery Safety & Handling
 -------------------------